Colleges That Don't Require a High School Diploma or GED

 • Submitting a personal statement.
 This essay allows students to provide more information about their background and experience.

-Am I Eligible for Financial Aid If I Don’t Have a GED or High School Diploma?
+Am I Eligible for Financial Aid if I Don’t Have a GED or High School Diploma?

 The eligibility requirements typically include: